-In addition to RESPONSE, we are also enrolling eligible patients for our ASSURE trial, an open-label, long-term study intended to collect additional long-term safety and efficacy data to support registration.
-ASSURE is open to patients who were eligible for our previous long-term extension study that was terminated early in late 2019, including those patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, as well as patients who complete treatment in RESPONSE and certain Phase 1 studies.
-The ASSURE trial currently has over 300 patients enrolled.
+In addition, we are continuing to enroll eligible patients in our ASSURE trial, an open-label, long-term study intended to collect additional longterm safety and efficacy data to support registration.
+ASSURE is open to patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, patients who completed treatment in RESPONSE, and patients who complete treatment in certain Phase 1 studies.
+As of September 30, 2023, the ASSURE trial has enrolled over 300 patients.